 Whilst there is no McDonalds or Pizza Hut in the whole country (an unexpected benefit of the cruel financial sanctions the West imposes on the country) there are plenty of home-grown equivalent versions found in every city and town.

 Note that very few Iranians have ever had “real” pizza or even a genuine burger.
 Therefore, there imitation versions may not impress you very much at all.
 Stick to the delicious and healthy Iranian food is my advice.

-The real culinary highlight of my trip had to the endless helpings of Doogh I had with every meal.
+Whilst Iranian food is pretty decent, the real culinary highlight of my trip had to the endless helpings of Doogh I had with every meal.

 Dugh is a milk based drink (yoghurt mixed with water) often flavoured with mint and or salt.
 There are several different brands as well as still and fizzy option.
 Many cafes and restaurants also make there own fresh doogh and the quality does vary – some can be a little on the strong side.

 Oh, apparently cannot drink doogh with fish.
 Iranians have a strange notion that doogh is a “warm” and “fish” is cold and the two never should mix.
 Whilst I am still at a complete loss to understand this – however, make no mistake, Iranians will not ALLOW you to mix the two and my restaurant in Hormuz refused to sell my doogh after I ordered fish!